Nelson airport repair will have big price-tag - BC Local News

 They will commission a technical study that will follow an official federal government process for assessing and repairing airport pavement.

-Council decided not to do any repair work until the assessment report is received and in the meantime the city will issue a NOTAM (a written notification issued to pilots) that advises them of the runway depressions.
+Council decided not to do any repair work until the assessment report is received and in the meantime the city will issue a written notification to pilots that advises them of the runway depressions.

 It is uncertain what repairing the runway surface will involve because there is a garbage dump under the airport.
 Closed down and buried in the 1970s, it contains everything from residential and industrial waste to old car bodies.